 Years of Experience

-For those with one to four years of experience, median paychecks reach around $64K annually.
-Respondents who have been working for five to nine years make approximately $64K per year on average.
-Broken down by tenure, the largest share of DRS Technologies, Inc. employees (35 percent) have 10-19 years of experience and earn $107K annually on average.
+Those with one to four years of experience at the company can expect to make $64K annually on average.
+Survey participants who have worked at DRS Technologies, Inc. for between five and 10 years earn $64K per year on average.
+Broken down by tenure, the largest share of DRS Technologies, Inc. employees (35 percent) have 10-19 years of experience and earn about $107K annually on average.

-When it comes to location, the highest average paycheck (about $110K per year) can be spotted in Herndon, Va.; St. Louis, Mo. (around $108K), Fort Walton Beach, Fla. ($100K), and Melbourne, Fla. ($96K) are the next top-paying cities.
-On the lower end is Washington, DC at about $63K.
-DRS Technologies, Inc. workers in Maryland earn the most — around $130K annually on average.
+When it comes to location, the highest average paycheck (approximately $110K per year) can be spotted in Herndon, Va.; St. Louis, Mo. ($108K), Fort Walton Beach, Fla. ($100K), and Melbourne, Fla. (around $96K) are the next top-paying cities.
+Expected earnings are below average ($63K) in Washington, DC, one of the lowest-paid cities.
+DRS Technologies, Inc. workers in Maryland earn the most — approximately $130K annually on average.

 Certifications and Degrees